 This has been developed as one of the key outputs of our Global Dairy Directions analysis which provides an outlook for global trade and projected commodity product values based on market fundamentals.
 These projected values are a guide to commodity prices in the future and have been developed using demonstrated correlations between key supply chain variables & historical spot prices.

-The latest update to the spot Commodity Milk Value was posted in early May 2017.
+The latest update to the spot Commodity Milk Value and outlook was posted in early February 2018.

 How the Commodity Milk Value is calculated

 Our process calculates a commodity milk value in line with the diagram on the right as follows: